Tales of Hemingway

-Origin
+History

 The concerto was originally commissioned by the Nashville Symphony and a consortium including the Asheville Symphony Orchestra, Detroit Symphony Orchestra, El Paso Symphony Orchestra, Erie Philharmonic, Redwood Symphony and Virginia Symphony Orchestra.
 The world premiere was given by the Nashville Symphony conducted by Giancarlo Guerrero, with cellist Zuill Bailey on April 17, 2015 at the Schermerhorn Symphony Center in downtown Nashville, Tennessee.

-Performance history

 The world premiere performance was reviewed by Nashville music critic John Pitcher.
 His analysis was that the composer "approached his work as a kind of sonic landscape painter [...]
 Cellist Zuill Bailey played throughout with a sensuous tone and technical finesse.
 Music director Giancarlo Guerrero and the NSO provided colorful and dramatic accompaniment."
 The Midwest premiere was given by the Detroit Symphony Orchestra.
 Detroit Free Press music writer Mark Stryker described the work as having a "more soulful emotional cast...a breadth of color, texture, dynamics and feeling in the virtuoso solo writing."